eliteknr/Bug-Reports/README.md

-# Bug-Reports
+# Bug-Reports-Templates
-Sample Bug Reports for New Bug Bounty Hunters
+Sample Bug Reports Templates for New Bug Bounty Hunters